openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 158: Auto-off functionality

 Auto-off functionality
-This parameter allows to automatically switch off the device after a specified time from switching the light source on.
-It may be useful when the device is installed in the stairway.
+<p&gtThis parameter allows to automatically switch off the device after a specified time from switching the light source on.
+It may be useful when the device is installed in the stairway.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 0</p&gt <p&gtAvailable values:</p&gt <p&gt0 – auto-off disabled</p&gt <p&gt1-32767 (1s-9.1h, 1s step) – auto-off time</p&gt

-Parameter size: 2B

-Default value: 0

-Available values:

-0 – auto-off disabled

-1-32767 (1s-9.1h, 1s step) – auto-off time
 Values in the range 0 to 32767 may be set.

 The manufacturer defined default value is ```0```.